raghavbhasin97/jTunes-Player/README.md

 Motivation behind this project
 ------------------------------
 This project was created when I had the idea of implementing a small-scale version of iTunes.
-I created the jTunes player to test my knowledge of Java, and put object-oriented paradigm along with MVC design pattern into the context of real life application.
+I created the jTunes player to test my knowledge of Java, and put object-oriented paradigm along with MVC design pattern into the context of a real life application.

 Media Components